tsaxena/tsaxena.github.io/_posts/2023-11-18-LLM-finetuning.md

 LLMs have the same model architecture (transformer based) and trained on similar pre-training tasks as smaller language models but are siginificantly scaled on model size, data and traiing compute.

 LLMs are trained using unsupervised learning/ With unsupervised learning, models can find previously unknown patterns.
 Due to the extensive training, LLMs can generate text for a variety of tasks in zero-shot manner.
 Despite that, there are cases where we want to control the output of LLMs.
 There are 3 ways of customizing LLMs for specific tasks:
-- Prompting

-- Fine-tuning
-    - Adapters

-# Prompting
-In context learning, prepending instructions or providing examples to pre-trained LLM.
-Prompt is engineeringand optimized to obtain desired output from LLM.
+- Prompting: In-context learning, prepending instructions or providing examples to pre-trained LLM.
+Prompt is engineered and optimized to obtain desired output from LLM.
 Weights of the LLM are not modified.

-# Fine-tuning
-All parameters are updated

-### Parameter Efficient Fine-Tuning (Lora)
-Only a small fraction of model parameters are updated while other parameters are frozen.
-Adapter-tuning: Inserts additional task-specific layers between the layers of pre-trained LLMs and only tunes parameters in the adapters.
+- Fine-tuning: All parameters are updated in full fine-tuning but LLMs are hard to fine-tune and experiments can lead to catistrophic forgetting.
+A more efficient way of fine-tuning is parameter efficient fine-tuning where only a small fraction of model parameters are updated while other parameters are frozen.
+Adapter-tuningm inserts additional task-specific layers between the layers of pre-trained LLMs and only tunes parameters in the adapters.

 # References
 - [A Survey of Large Language Models](https://arxiv.org/abs/2303.18223)